Skip to content

 Myth #14

-Men of certain backgrounds are more likely to commit sexual violence or abuse than others.
+Men of certain backgrounds are more likely to commit sexual violence or abuse than others

-Fact: There is no typical rapist.
+The facts: there is no typical rapist.
 People who commit sexual violence and abuse come from every economic, ethnic, racial, age and social group.

 A blurred photo shows a crowd of men, possibly spectators sitting in the stands at a sporting event.